Iran family dinner and experiencing the real taste of Iranian cuisine during your tour in Iran make an unforgettable experience.

 Khoresht-e Bademjan ( Eggplant Stew)

-Vegetarian meals is available too :
+Vegetarian meals are available too :

 Khoresht-e Mast ( Yogurt Stew)